-The Vanguard Weiss Memorial Hospital team takes the time to address all aspects of prostate cancer management during counseling.
+The Weiss Memorial Hospital team takes the time to address all aspects of prostate cancer management during counseling.
 We are patient, thorough in our explanations and willing to dedicate the time necessary during all visits to provide a comprehensive summary of your care.
 We believe the key components to optimal outcomes are surgical expertise, bed-side manner and effective patient communication (explanation of all aspects of care).

 In challenging cases with high grade prostate cancer features (PSA elevations >10-20ng/mL, high Gleason grade >8), we collaborate with a multidisciplinary prostate cancer team to ensure that state-of-the-art medical care is available to the patient.

 1. Wilt TJ, Shamliyan TA, Taylor BC, Macdonald R, Kane RL.
 Association Between Hospital and Surgeon Radical Prostatectomy Volume and Patient Outcomes: A Systematic Review.
 J Urol 2008; in press.

 2. Joudi FN, Konety BR.
 The volume/outcome relationship in urologic cancer surgery.
 Support Cancer Ther 2004; 2:42-46.

 3. Denberg TD, Flanigan RC, Kim FJ, Hoffman RM, Steiner JF.
 Self-reported volume of radical prostatectomies among urologists in the USA.
 BJU Int 2007; 99:339-343.